mariemssi/TTS-Converter-Challenge-3/README.md

 ### Deploy the backend

-3. Create a versioned S3 bucket for uploading zipped Lambda files (Artifact of lambda pipeline)
+3. Create a versioned S3 bucket for uploading zipped Lambda file

-   The Lambda pipeline needs to share the zip file with the TTS Converter App Infra pipeline, and I choose to do it via an S3 bucket.
-As a remark, I tried using the GitHub Action "actions/download-artifact@v4".
-It works well for sharing data between jobs within the same workflow but doesn't work for different workflows.

-   Enabling versioning on this bucket assigns a unique version ID to each uploaded file version.
-This versioning mechanism ensures that every update to the Lambda code triggers a redeployment of the Lambda function.

 4. Update the **bucket name** and **object key** in "lambda.tf" and **aws-bucket** in the step "Upload to S3" in "lambda-code-upload.yaml" by the bucket created in step 3